plausible/docs/docs/google-analytics-import.md

 This means that we're unable to look at how most dimensions interact with each other, making [our filtering capability](filters-segments.md) limited with imported data.
 For example, we're unable to tell how many visitors with a specific page came from a specific source - this data does not exist.
 The same happens when we're filtering by one property and breaking down by another.

-There are several exceptions to this though, because some properties are imported in groups.
+There are several exceptions to this though, because some properties are aggregated and grouped together.
 The properties in the following groups can be filtered at the same time:

 * Countries, regions, cities
 * Operating systems and their versions